 Monaco is a city for the rich, and the shopping options epitomize that.
 The "Golden Circle" will give you access to all the high-end designer stores like Dior, Gucci, Hermes, etc. If you would rather dabble among the more local items and crafts, the "Condamine Market" will suit your needs.
 Head west to the Fontvieille section of Monaco to find your normal stores for everyday needs.

-Take It or Leave It: Looking for a new jewelry piece?
+Hot Tips: Looking for a new jewelry piece?
 Head to Place du Casino where numerous high-end jewelers call home.

 Hot Tips: Monaco uses the euro.